Mister Johnson (novel): Plot summary

 Johnson, in turn, enjoys the compliment to his courage and, when Gollup next attacks him, retaliates.
 Gollup does not take this kind of violence seriously and thinks no less of Johnson, but he cannot have an employee who has struck him in public.
 Johnson is let go and leaves Fada.
 Meanwhile, a shortage of political officers means that Rudbeck must return.
 He immediately recommences his road-building.
 Rudbeck and his superior work out the extent to which he can finagle road-building funds from the accounts, but the older man warns Rudbeck that another scandal will destroy his career.

 The road-building brings Johnson back to Fada.
 Rudbeck hires him again and Johnson's infectious enthusiasm makes the road-building successful.
 But Rudbeck discovers that Johnson has been engaged in petty graft and dismisses him.
-Johnson turns to theft from the store to support his lifestyle and, when Gollup discovers him, kills the storekeeper.
+Johnson turns to theft from the store to support his lifestyle and, when Gollup discovers him, stabs and kills the storekeeper.
 Now Rudbeck must try Johnson for murder.
-The trial brings Rudbeck to the breaking point.
-Johnson is found guilty and begs Rudbeck to keep him from the gallows by killing him.
-Rudbeck follows his heart rather than the rules and does so, though the act will destroy his career and possibly have other ramifications, legal and personal, that lie beyond the close of the novel.
+The trial brings Rudbeck to breaking point.
+Johnson's irrepressible optimism renders him incapable of offering a defence, and Rudbeck has no alternative but to find him guilty and sentence him to be hanged.
+In his report to the governor-general Rudbeck recommends a reprieve, but this is rejected.
+Johnson begs Rudbeck to keep him from the gallows by shooting him.
+Rudbeck follows his heart rather than the rules and eventually does so, despite the ramifications for his own career.